garretpatten/documentation/security/try-hack-me/advent-of-cyber-2022.md

     - Finally, there's the `?` operator, which is used to denote that the preceding token is optional
     - If we want to match both [www.tryhackme.com](http://www.tryhackme.com/) and [tryhackme.com](http://tryhackme.com/), our pattern would be `^(www\\.)?tryhackme\\.com$`
         - This pattern would also avoid matching .tryhackme.com
-        - `^(www\\.)?`: The `^` operator marks the start of the string, followed by the grouping of www and the escaped `.`, and immediately followed by the question mark operator -- the grouping allowed the question mark operator to work its magic, matching both strings with or without the www. at the beginning
+        - `^(www\\.)?`: The `^` operator marks the start of the string, followed by the grouping of www and the escaped `.`, and immediately followed by the question mark operator -- the grouping allowed the question mark operator to work its magic, matching both strings with or without the `www` at the beginning
         - `tryhackme\\.com$`: The `$` operator marks the end of the string, preceded by the string tryhackme, an escaped `.`, and the string com
             - If we don't escape the `.` operator, the regex engine will think that we want to match any character between tryhackme and com as well
 - free text fields are more free-for-all, and so validations checks are more limited, and the challenge of securing it is generally vaguer -- below are some considerations to ponder on: